-Take a look at the Mythbusters® “Hot Water Heater Explosion” video — that’s what can happen when the temperature/pressure relief valve is disabled.
+Unfortunately, water heater pressure relief valve testing comes with a range of risks.
+Take a look at the Mythbusters® “Hot Water Heater Explosion” video — that’s what can happen when the temperature/pressure relief valve is disabled in an improper way.

-We recommend testing your water heater’s temperature/pressure relief valve twice a year.
+We recommend testing your water heater pressure twice a year.
 Here’s how to test your pressure relief valve:

 - Locate the valve on the top or side of your water heater.
 Place a bucket or pan under the drain pipe.